 CAT preparation plan

-With exactly eight months to CAT 2018 (CAT is expected to be on 25th November 2018), it is high time for a person who has decided on doing an MBA to start preparing for this enigmatic exam!
+With eight months to CAT 2020, it is high time for a person who has decided on doing an MBA to start preparing for this enigmatic exam!
 Read to find out the ideal CAT preparation plan

 How many hours per day one needs to prepare for CAT?